Piano Sonata No. 2 (Ives): History

 Some material in the Concord Sonata dates back as far as 1904, but Ives did not begin substantial work on it until around 1909 and largely completed the sonata by 1915.
 The Concord Sonata was first published in 1920 with a second, revised, edition appearing in 1947.
 It is this version which is usually performed today.
 In 2012, a reprint of the original, uncorrected 1920 edition was published, including Essays before a Sonata and with an added introductory essay by the New England Conservatory's Stephen Drury.

 Ives recalled performing parts of the (then incomplete) sonata as early as 1912.
-However, the earliest known public performances of the sonata following its publication date back to October 1920, when author Henry Bellamann, who had been writing and lecturing about new music, persuaded a pianist named Lenore Purcell to tackle the work.
+However, the earliest known public performances of the sonata following its publication date back to October 1920, when author Henry Bellamann, who had been writing and lecturing about new music, persuaded pianist Lenore Purcell to tackle the work.
 According to Henry and Sidney Cowell, "she gave performances of it, usually one movement at a time, in conjunction with Bellamann's lectures, across the southern states from New Orleans to Spartanburg, South Carolina."

-During the late 1920s, a number of pianists including Katherine Heyman, Clifton Furness, E. Robert Schmitz, Oscar Ziegler, Anton Rovinsky, and Arthur Hardcastle performed various movements of the sonata.
-In the spring of 1927, John Kirkpatrick saw the score of the sonata on Heyman's piano in her Paris studio, and was intrigued.
+During the late 1920s, pianists including Katherine Heyman, Clifton Furness, E. Robert Schmitz, Oscar Ziegler, Anton Rovinsky, and Arthur Hardcastle performed various movements of the sonata.
+In the spring of 1927, John Kirkpatrick saw the score of the sonata on Heyman's piano in her Paris studio and was intrigued.
 He borrowed Heyman's copy and soon contacted Ives to request his own copy, which he promptly received.
-Kirkpatrick began learning and performing individual movements of the piece and engaged in regular correspondence with Ives, and in 1934 he decided to learn the entire piece.
+Kirkpatrick began learning and performing individual movements of the piece and engaged in regular correspondence with Ives; in 1934, he decided to learn the entire piece.
 Kirkpatrick met Ives in person for the first time in 1937, and by 1938, Kirkpatrick was playing the entire sonata, performing it for the first time at a private concert in Stamford, Connecticut.
-(In a letter to Ives dated June 22, 1938, Kirkpatrick wrote: "Last night, in our little series here, we got to the American impressionists, and I trotted out the whole Concord Sonata — not yet from memory — but it was nice to feel its unity.")
+In a letter to Ives dated June 22, 1938, Kirkpatrick wrote: "Last night, in our little series here, we got to the American impressionists, and I trotted out the whole Concord Sonata — not yet from memory — but it was nice to feel its unity."

-On November 28 of that year, Kirkpatrick performed the sonata in its entirety at a public concert in Cos Cob, Connecticut, and on January 20, 1939, he gave the sonata its New York premiere at Town Hall in New York City.
+On November 28 of that year, Kirkpatrick performed the sonata in its entirety at a public concert in Cos Cob, Connecticut, and on January 20, 1939, he gave the sonata its New York premiere at Town Hall.
 Among those present was Elliott Carter, who reviewed the piece in the March–April 1939 edition of the journal Modern Music.
 The Cowells wrote that the premiere generated "a riot of enthusiasm," and stated that "the audience responded so warmly that one movement had to be repeated, and on 24 February, at a second Town Hall program that was devoted entirely to Ives, Mr. Kirkpatrick repeated the whole Sonata by popular request."
 Kirkpatrick proceeded to play the sonata in major cities around the United States.